 Is this not what we drink for?
 To escape normality and find an adventure within the mundane world that we inhabit.
 The more inebriated you get the higher the chance of something out of the ordinary happening, and, with everyone else in the vicinity also playing with the odds, the chances are that it will begin to happen pretty soon.

 It’s a fact: alcohol loosens people’s minds and their tongues; allowing us all to comfortably touch on taboo, or rarely discussed subjects.
-Articles that we believe: others are not interested in and will think of us as loopy for bringing them up in general conversation, or observations and jokes that are deemed “below the bar”; that is, before we have a few drinks, begin to sink off our stools and are too found below the bar.
+Topics that we believe others are not interested in or observations and jokes that are deemed “below the bar” only emerge once we've all started to drink and begun to sink off our stools and are eventually found below the bar ourselves.

 You will try almost anything when you’re drunk.
 This is because alcohol gives your moral (and your ego) a huge boost.
 You suddenly feel like one of the greatest people in the room, ready to take on the world; you just need the correct people to impress, and being out and about is a sure-fire way to ensure that they are always in abundance.